tingmwgnit/HackAlphaX_Summer_Coding_Olympics/README.md

 # HackAlphaX_Summer_Coding_Olympics
-4 projects for 4 challenges released during the Hackathon
+4 projects for 4 challenges released each day during the Hackathon

 Members of team 37: Mia, Mannat, and Bhuv